Sofie Sarenbrant

-Sofie Sarenbrant, (born 4 January 1978) is a Swedish author.
-Her books about police Emma Sköld has sold in two million copies in fourteen countries.
+Sofie Sarenbrant (born 1978) is a Swedish author.
+Her fictional books about police officer Emma Sköld have sold two million copies in fourteen countries.

 Biography

-Sarenbrandt was born in Stockholm in 1978, at the age of two her family moved to Narebo in Östergötland.
-After ending school she moved to Västervik were she studied media in high school.
+Sarenbrant was born in Stockholm on 4 January 1978.
+At the age of two her family moved to Narebo in Östergötland.
+After ending school she moved to Västervik where she studied media in high school.
 She began her journalism career as a freelance journalist for Veckorevyn, she has since worked for Expressen, Friskispressen and Amelia.

 Sarenbrant debuted as an author with the book Vecka 36 in 2010.
-She is perhaps best known for her book series about the police Emma Sköld who was introduced in the book Vila i frid.
-Sarenbrand wanted the lead figure to be a young and ambitious woman, in comparison to the stereotypical image of a police as an alcoholic and being depressed.
-The third book in the series Visning pågår became the best selling crime novel of 2015, and Tiggaren, the fifth part of the book series became the second best selling crime novel of 2017 in Sweden.
+She is perhaps best known for her series of novels about the police officer Emma Sköld who was introduced in the book Vila i frid.
+Sarenbrand wanted the lead figure to be a young and ambitious woman, in comparison to the stereotypical image of a police officer as an alcoholic and being depressed.
+The third book in the series Visning pågår became the best-selling crime novel of 2015, and Tiggaren, the fifth part of the book series became the second best-selling crime novel of 2017 in Sweden.